anon-conf-subm/shechi/README.md

 # Shechi

-Shechi is an end-to-end, statically compiled and performance engineered, Pythonic framework for building efficient multiparty homomorphic encryption (MHE) pipelines.
+Shechi is an end-to-end, statically compiled and performance-engineered Pythonic framework for building efficient multiparty homomorphic encryption (MHE) pipelines.

 ## Installation